 How to Spring Forward

-Now that spring has sprung and the pandemic is receding, we’re emerging from what felt like an extended hibernation.
+Now that spring has nearly sprung and the shorter days are receding, it’s time to emerge from our seasonal hibernation.
 Longer days are coaxing us to wake up and shake up our routines—for the better.
 Take a cue from this season of growth and renewal and recalibrate your body and mind.
 Here’s how.

 Reset your diet

 Head to your local farmer’s market and say hello to seasonal superfoods you haven’t seen in months.
 Since these fruits and vegetables are uber-fresh, they’ll require little adornment.
 To let them shine, try these simple strategies:

 Toss spinach or kale with crisp fennel and a bracing lemon vinaigrette.
 Wash greens well, trim their stems, and remove and discard kale stalks.
 For the ideal texture, shred or very thinly slice kale leaves.

 Pickle radishes in a mix of cider vinegar, monkfruit sweetener, salt, and pepper.
 Add to salads.

 Saute Swiss chard with garlic and chile flakes in olive oil for a micronutrient-rich side dish.
 Slice the stalks and cook for a few minutes before adding the chopped leaves to the pan.

 Trim off the bottom few inches of asparagus stalks, then steam and serve with poached eggs.
 Sprinkle with black pepper and fresh lemon zest.